carraher/nuclio-kafka/README.md

 echo $ALIASES >>~/.bashrc
 source ~/.bashrc

-# or only for the current session
+# or only for the current session and not touch ~/.bashrc
 eval $ALIASES
 ```